 Best-Paying Jobs for RNs with BSNs

-As a career path that offers stable jobs with decent pay, nursing has few equals.
-Moreover, the ever-present demand for healthcare makes nursing recession-proof.
+Nursing is one of the most stable and rewarding careers you can choose.
+Demand for healthcare is constant, making nursing a recession-proof field with strong job security.
 Some of the highest-paying positions prefer or require a Bachelor of Science in Nursing.
-Plus, a BSN can prepare you to earn a graduate degree in nursing.
+Plus, a BSN can prepare you to earn a graduate degree in nursing

 Do Nurses With a BSN Make More?

-Not surprisingly, a Medscape survey showed that annual earnings increase with the level of education.
-BSN nurses earn about $5,000 more per year than ADNs.
-In addition, nurses who have achieved additional certifications may earn another $7,000 per year.
-Some certifications, like Oncology Certified Nurse or OCN, do require a BSN to sit for the exam.
+Not surprisingly, a Medscape survey showed that RNs with a BSN earn about $5,000 more per year than ADNs.
+Nurses who have achieved additional certifications may earn another $7,000 per year.

 1. Pharmaceutical RN or Medical Device RN

-These nurses work with a pharmaceutical or medical device company.
-Positions can be in sales, education or research.
-They often focus on a particular drug, device or disease.
+These nurses work with pharmaceutical or medical device companies in roles such as sales, education, or research.
+They often focus on a particular drug, device, or condition.

 These flexible roles often allow you to manage your own schedule in a telework/field-based position.
 They tend to be salaried, often with a bonus structure of cash, trips or stock options.
 Home office supplies, a car or car allowance, and continuing education may be part of the benefits package.